SkanderBahrini/MlOps-Projet-Setup/README.md

 # MlOps_Project_Setup
 # Table of Contents
+- Introduction
+- Technologies used
+- Kubeadm cluster setup
+- Elyra pipeline setup
+- Katib setup

+# I) Introduction

+- This repository describes different steps needed to set up this Mlops project.
+First, we will establish our Kubeflow infrastructure on the top of a Kubeadm cluster.
+Then we will start to use Kubeflow external add-on Elyra to create our first pipeline.
+Once the pipeline is created we will use Katib to hyperparameter tune our model using algorithms such as Bayesian optimization, random search, and Grid search.

+# II) Technologies used

-- Kubeflow
+- Let's define Kubeflow
+ Kubeflow is an open-source platform designed to make it easier to deploy and manage machine learning (ML) workflows on Kubernetes, an open-source container orchestration system.

+![téléchargement (10)](https://github.com/SkanderBahrini/Kubeflow-setup/assets/74383561/6a1b2b77-a5be-4f94-a559-d651a375d644)

 -  Elyra
-- Katib
-- Kubeflow set up
-- Kubeadm set up
-- Cluster configuration
-- Start Elyra
-- Start Katib

-# Let's define Kubeflow
-- Kubeflow is an open-source platform designed to make it easier to deploy and manage machine learning (ML) workflows on Kubernetes, an open-source container orchestration system.

-![téléchargement (10)](https://github.com/SkanderBahrini/Kubeflow-setup/assets/74383561/6a1b2b77-a5be-4f94-a559-d651a375d644)

-# Kubeflow offers a set of external add-ons:

-# Elyra
-- Elyra is an open-source project that provides a set of tools and extensions for developing and running machine learning (ML) pipelines in various environments.
+Elyra is an open-source project that provides tools and extensions for developing and running machine learning (ML) pipelines in various environments.
 It focuses on simplifying the creation and deployment of ML pipelines by providing a visual interface and a collection of pre-built components.

 ![48364812 (2)](https://github.com/SkanderBahrini/Kubeflow-setup/assets/74383561/50018c9f-697d-4b63-b3e5-82f34bd05f67)

-# Katib
+- Katib
-- Katib is an open-source project that provides automated hyperparameter tuning and optimization for machine learning (ML) models.
+Katib is an open-source project that provides automated hyperparameter tuning and optimization for machine learning (ML) models.
 It is designed to help data scientists and ML practitioners efficiently search for the best combination of hyperparameters that optimize the performance of their models.

 ![téléchargement (11)](https://github.com/SkanderBahrini/Kubeflow-setup/assets/74383561/51fffa7e-3188-4325-b149-bd9408402364)

-# Kubeflow-Setup
+# III) Kubeadm cluster setup
 This repository will resume my capstone project entitled "Machine learning pipeline automation using Mlops tool Kubeflow".

 The project was done using a VMware virtual machine with the following settings:

+# 1 Virtual machine setup

 ![Virtual Machine setup](https://github.com/SkanderBahrini/Kubeflow-setup/assets/74383561/897ef97f-6fab-4903-a112-5656d49bc594)